-In 1894, the Russian Empire opened a metre gauge railway between Pokrovskaya Sloboda (present day Engels, Russia) and Uralsk, about 130km of which lay within the borders of present day Kazakhstan.
+In 1894, the Russian Empire opened a metre gauge railway between Pokrovskaya Sloboda (present day Engels, Russia) and Uralsk (present day Oral), about 130km of which lay within the borders of present day Kazakhstan.

 In 1896, part of the Trans-Siberian Railway opened across northern Kazakhstan, a 190km stretch of Russian standard gauge (1520mm) railway.
 The first section of the first line specifically built to serve the major cities of Kazakhstan opened in 1904, and it is from the opening of this line that Kazakhstan Railways celebrated their centenary in 2004.
 The new line, like the Trans-Siberian, was of 1520mm gauge and this gauge was used for most subsequent railway development through the 20th century.
 A few more narrow gauge lines were built, but most were subsequently converted to 1520mm gauge.

-On the dissolution of the Soviet Union, the Kazakhstan administration inherited a railway system of over 15000km, with international connections to Russia, Kyrgyzstan, Turkmenistan, Uzbekistan and two links with China, these last completed in the early part of the 21st century and involving a break of gauge.
+On the dissolution of the Soviet Union, the Kazakhstan administration inherited a railway system of over 15000km, with international connections to Russia, Kyrgyzstan, Turkmenistan and Uzbekistan.
+Two links with China were completed in the early part of the 21st century, these involving a break of gauge.

 A train ferry links the Caspian Sea port of Kuryk with Alat in Azerbaijan.
 Another ferry is proposed connecting Kuryk with ports in Iran.

 Photo image by Igor Savin from Wikimedia Commons